Polygence blog / Research Opportunities and Ideas

 The Oxford philosopher, medical doctor, political scientist, and economist John Locke was a big believer in challenging old habits of the mind.
 In that spirit, the JLI started this contest to challenge students to be more adventurous in their thinking.

-While not quite as prestigious as getting published in The Concord Review, winning the grand prize or placing in one of the 7 categories of the JLI Essay Competition can get your college application noticed by top schools like Princeton, Harvard, Oxford, and Cambridge.
-Awards include $2,000 scholarships (for category winners) and a $10,000 scholarship for the grand prize.
-(The scholarships can be applied to the JLI’s Summer Schools at Oxford, Princeton, or Washington D.C., or to its Gap Year programs in Oxford, Guatemala, or Washington, D.C.)
+While not quite as prestigious as getting published in The Concord Review, winning the grand prize or placing in one of the 7 categories of the John Locke Essay Competition can get your college application noticed by top schools like Princeton, Harvard, Oxford, and Cambridge.
+Awards include $2,000 scholarships (for category prize winners) and a $10,000 scholarship for the grand prize.
+(The scholarships can be applied to the JLI’s Summer Schools at Oxford University, Princeton University, or Washington DC, or to its Gap Year programs in Oxford University, Guatemala, or Washington DC)

 Eligibility

-The John Locke Institute Essay Competition is open to any student anywhere in the world, ages 15-18.
+The John Locke Institute Essay Competition is open to any high school student anywhere in the world, ages 15-18.
 Students 14 or under are eligible for the Junior prize.

 The essay questions change from year to year.
 You can choose from 7 different categories (Philosophy, Politics, Economics, History, Psychology, Theology, and Law).
 Within each category, there are 3 intriguing questions you can pick from.
 When you’re debating which question to write about, here’s a tip.
 Choose whichever question excites, upsets, or gives you any kind of strong emotional response.
 If you’re passionate about a topic, it will come through in your research and your writing.
 If you have any lived experience on the subject, that also helps.